The Esoteric Evolution, Surah Ar-Rahman (The Beneficent)

 The Chapter 55, Ar-Rahman (the Beneficent)

-In the following, I shall be explaining the chapter 55 of Quran by using the concepts from our preceding discussions in the article.
+In the forthcoming discussion, I will elucidate chapter 55 of the Quran by drawing upon the concepts explored in our preceding discussions within this article.

 1. The Beneficent.